You’re going to love these vegan corn cakes. These griddle cakes are great on their own or alongside beans. Plus, they’re naturally gluten-free!

 Instructions

-- In a mixing bowl, combine masa flour, salt, and nutritional yeast flakes with a fork.
-Add non-dairy milk (or water).
+- Slowly add non-dairy milk (or water).
 Then add fresh or frozen corn to the bowl.
 Fully combine until you have a sticky dough, using your hands when necessary.
-(The dough should be sticky but not unmanageable.
+(You may not need all of the non-dairy milk or water.
+The dough should be sticky but not unmanageable.
 If it's too sticky to work with add an additional Tablespoon of masa flour and combine.)

 - Divide the dough into four equal parts.
 Roll each part into its own dough ball.
 It will be larger than a golf ball but smaller than an orange.
 Then smash each ball with your hands into a burger shape, about a half inch thick.

-- Put organic canola oil into a non-stick skillet and bring to a medium heat.
+- Put oil into a non-stick skillet and bring to a medium heat.
 Once the skillet is warm, place the corn cakes in it.
 (If your non-stick skillet is small, you may need to work in batches.)
 Allow the corn cakes to cook on one side without moving them for about 4 minutes, until each one is nutty brown.
 Once that side is cooked, flip each corn cake, and cook that side for an additional 4 minutes.

 - Remove from heat and serve.
 The corn cakes are delicious with a pat of non-dairy butter and/or maple syrup.